 Certain modifications to a PMA-approved device require approval of a new PMA or a PMA supplement, while other modifications can be reported in an annual report or through a 30-day Notice.
 The FDA may not agree with our decisions regarding whether a new PMA or PMA supplement is necessary.
 We may make modifications to our approved devices and manufacturing processes in the future that we believe do not require approval of a new PMA application or PMA supplement, or submission of a 30-day Notice.
 If the FDA disagrees with our determination and requires us to submit a new PMA, PMA supplement or 30-day Notice for modifications to our previously approved products or manufacturing processes, we may be required to cease marketing or to recall the modified product until we obtain approval or submit the 30-day Notice, and we may be subject to significant regulatory fines or penalties.
-In addition, the FDA may not approve our products for the indications that are necessary or desirable for successful commercialization or could require clinical trials to support any modification to the device or our modified indications or claims.
+In addition, the FDA may not approve our products for any future indications that are desirable for commercialization or could require clinical trials to support any modification to the device or any modified indications or claims.
 Any delay or failure in obtaining required approvals would adversely affect our ability to introduce new or enhanced products in a timely manner, which in turn would harm our future growth.

 Additionally, any significant change to the quality system or the product range in relation to a CE Marked device will require notification to the notified body which certified the product.
 The notified body will assess the proposed change.
 We might not be able to have the CE Mark varied without taking additional steps, or at all.
 For example, we might need to conduct additional clinical trials and provide additional technical information to the appropriate notified body before the CE Mark can be affixed to the changed product.
-Additionally, devices that are relying on a notified body certificate under the Medical Devices Directive under the MDR transition period will no longer benefit from the transition period if significant changes are made to the design and/or intended purpose of the device.
-If we make such changes we would need to CE Mark the devices under the MDR in order to continue to place them on the market in the European Union and/or United Kingdom.